raspberrypilearning/pibrella-intro/README.md

 ## Software

-- Pibrella Python Library
+- Pibrella Python library

 See more information on checking you have these packages installed, and how to install them, on the software installation page.

-## Worksheet & Included Files
+## Worksheet & included files

 You will need to follow the steps in the worksheet below.